Attitude Adjustment

 • If you believe you’re less competent than others think, you have a healthy amount of hesitancy and are likely not overstepping yourself.

-• It’s very easy for us to look at ourselves and the things around us based on some sort of fixed status, but this is wrong.
+• While it’s straightforward for us to look at ourselves and our environment by some sort of fixed status, that viewpoint is wrong.

 • In reality, everything is in a perpetual state of fluctuation, either growing or fading.